 Read More

-A selection in Film Pipeline’s 1st Annual Short Film season, David Bornstein is a young director on the rise, with several short films under his belt.
-His finalist short A King’s Betrayal showcased a comedic approach that stunned Pipeline judges with thematic depth presented in a most unusual package.
-David continues to build a strong director’s portfolio steeped in broad, diverse cinematic influences.
+photo by AJ Starzak A selection in Film Pipeline's 1st Annual Short Film season, David Bornstein is a young director on the rise, with several short films under his belt.
+His finalist short A King's Betrayal showcased a comedic approach that stunned Pipeline judges with thematic depth presented in a most unusual package.
+David continues to build a strong director's portfolio steeped in broad, diverse cinematic influences.
 A King’s Betrayal, as we’ve stated before, is the most existential piñata drama we’ve ever seen (no, really!).
 What was it that made you read the script and say “that’s pretty funny,” while also, through your directorial personality, adopt an indisputably sobering tone?
 Of course, the joke is it’s actually, beyond the veneer, a philosophical drama, but was there an urge to force the humor?
 To make it a spoof?
-Way before I ever even saw the script for A King’s Betrayal, it was the pitch that…
+Way before I ever even saw the script for A King's Betrayal, it…

 Read More

-Film Pipeline winners Spencer Mandel and Dikega Hadnot wrapped production on their winning short script Little Brother in 2019.
+*photo by Sheva Kafai Film Pipeline winners Spencer Mandel and Dikega Hadnot wrapped production on their winning short script Little Brother in 2019.
 The filmmaking team was praised by judges for their ability to craft a remarkably vivid and socially relevant story.
 Little Brother comes after a decades-long friendship between the two and will likely lead to future collaboration.
 You two have a bit of history together.
 What brought you together to become co-writers and eventually co-filmmakers on Little Brother?
 Spencer: Dikega and I met in the 1st grade, and have shared many formative adventures in the 25 years we’ve been friends, including a high school road trip to South Dakota and an archaeological dig in Northern England.
-We’ve collaborated on projects on and off since day one, but it was only when we reunited to write a pilot together in 2016, a historical drama inspired by our dig at the Roman fort, that we realized…
+We’ve collaborated on projects on and off since day one, but it was only when we reunited to write a pilot together in 2016, a historical drama inspired by our dig at the Roman…

 Read More